OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 3. Weapons should be available to the all players similarly, even the playing field
 4. Spawns should be pretty close, for that quick, swift action.
 5. ... dont put them right next to each other tho
-6. Spruce the level with some small obstacles, killzones, spikes, lava pits, whatever can be used to "accidently" trip into (with or without help of your enemies)
+6. Spruce the level with some small obstacles, killzones, spikes, lava pits, whatever can be used to "accidentally" trip into (with or without help of your enemies)

 ## Gametype specific